 Fine sandpaper can be rubbed gently on the surface and will pick up the top layer of color and lighten it.
-Sandpaper can also be used to smooth down paper that has become frayed due to being overworked.
+The sandpaper can also be used to smooth down the paper that has become frayed due to being overworked.

 Opaque White Gouache Paint or Chinese White

 Opaque white gouache paint can be used to cover up mistakes, and watercolor can be painted over it.
 This technique is sometimes frowned upon by watercolor purists, though, and the area might be noticeable.
 Also, it is more difficult to cover up a dark color completely.
 However, it is very useful for bringing small highlight details into your painting, such as in eyes.

 Chinese White is commonly used by watercolorists but is more transparent because it is made from zinc.
 It is good for lightening areas and for more subtle highlights.

 Mr. Clean Magic Eraser is an amazing cleaning product that looks like a white sponge and that when moistened is a stable polymer abrasive that acts like ultra-fine sandpaper to remove stains, dirt, grime, and even paint pigment from in between the fibers of paper!
 Be sure to get the "Original" brand, because later versions have additional chemical cleaners in them that aren't good for your paper or painting.
 The original sponge, though works purely physically.
 When damp, it easily lifts the watercolor paint from the surface enabling you to go back in and repaint the area you've "erased."
 You can cut the Magic Eraser to any size you need.